25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 2.9 miles / 4.7 km

-The Congress Trail is, without a doubt, one of the most impressive trails to enjoy the big trees in all of Sequoia National Park.
+The Congress Trail is, without a doubt, one of the most beautiful trails to enjoy the Giant Sequoias in all of Sequoia National Park!

-Furthermore, the Sequoia trees are typically broken up into various clusters, with the Congress section on the trail being relatively short.
-However, there are seemingly countless different groves to see on this one trail, making the hike a really fun adventure to take your time!
+Furthermore, Sequoia trees are typically broken up into various clusters on the Congress Trail, with the Congress cluster being relatively short.
+However, there are seemingly countless different groves to see on this one amazing day hike, making the Congress Trail a really fun adventure to slow down and take your time!

-For any photographers looking for good light and unique angles, I personally recommend the Congress Trail during early morning or late afternoon hours, as this generally brings out the best photo opportunities when the light breaks through the small gaps in the canopy.
+On a different note, for any photographers looking for good light and unique angles, I personally recommend the Congress Trail during early morning or late afternoon hours, as this generally brings out the best photo opportunities when the light breaks through the small gaps in the forest canopy.

 Congress Trail